Skip to main content

 A web-only approach avoids duplication but loses the mobile user.
 App-store presence, push notifications, offline access, camera and biometric integration — these are expectations, not nice-to-haves.
 Users who cannot install the app often do not come back.

-React Native delivers near-native quality for roughly 90% of use cases.
+A modern cross-platform native framework delivers near-native quality for roughly 90% of use cases.
 For the remaining 10% that genuinely need platform-specific code, native modules slot into the same project.
 One team, one codebase, two stores, no compromise on the experiences that matter.

 Frequently Asked

-Common questions, honest answers.
+Common questions, honest answers

-Why React Native instead of fully native?+
+Why a cross-platform approach instead of fully native?

-How long does an app project take?+
+How long does an app project take?

 Simple apps with limited screens: 6–10 weeks.
 Feature-rich apps with backend integration: 12–20 weeks.
 Every project receives a phase-by-phase timeline at proposal stage, with feature-complete builds delivered every two weeks.

-Who handles App Store submission?+
+Who handles App Store submission?

 Sunrise manages the full submission process — screenshots, metadata, privacy policies, review-guideline compliance.
 Both Apple App Store and Google Play are covered.
 The accounts belong to the client.

-Can the team update the app after launch without Sunrise?+
+Can the team update the app after launch without Sunrise?

-Does the app need a backend?+
+Does the app need a backend?

 Most apps do.
 If the project requires user accounts, data storage, or third-party integrations, Sunrise builds the backend as part of the same engagement.
 If a backend already exists, the app integrates with it via API.

-Tell us what you're building.
+Tell us what you're building

 Get a fixed proposal within 48 hours.